-1.0 Changes Potentially Affecting the PA, CA, DAS OR RWMB
+2.0 Changes Potentially Affecting the PA, CA, DAS OR RWMB

 Many of the research and development tasks summarized in recent Annual Reviews (Hiergesell et al., 2016; Crapse et al., 2017; Hang et al., 2018; Kubilius et al., 2019a) as well as in this report, have been in preparation for the revision of the 2008 PA (WSRC, 2008).
 The DOE requires that the PA demonstrate a reasonable expectation that LLW disposal will meet the radiological performance objectives/measures established in DOE Order 435.1.
+A revision to the PA was started in January 2019.

 PA/CA. There were no Unreviewed Disposal Question Evaluations (UDQE) or Unreviewed Composite Analysis Question Evaluations (UCAQE) completed in FY2019.
-In March 2018, SRNL notified SWM of new information that could potentially impact groundwater (GW) disposal limits and possibly require temporary protective measures (Crowley, 2018).
+In March 2018, Savannah River National Laboratory (SRNL notified SWM of new information that could potentially impact groundwater (GW) disposal limits and possibly require temporary protective measures (Crowley, 2018).
 GW flow directions in the ELLWF STs, ETs, and the LAWV had notably changed in the new 2018 General Separations Area (GSA) flow model (Flach, 2019).
 The 2018 GSA flow model had been updated using 20 years of new hydrologic field data and model calibration methods that employed mathematical optimization software.
-It was later determined that the primary reason for the change in GW flow directions was due to the influence of low permeability caps that had been placed over the Old Burial Grounds and the Low-Level Radioactive Waste Disposal Facility.
+It was later determined that the primary reason for the change in GW flow directions was due to the influence of low permeability caps that had been placed over the Old Burial Grounds and the Low-Level Radioactive

+Waste Disposal Facility.
 Updated flow directions in the model produce a higher degree of plume overlap for disposal units (DU's) in the southeastern portion of E-Area than had been predicted in the 2008 E LLWF PA.
 SWM and SRNL outlined the scope for this Special Analysis (SA) and proposed a set of interim measures (IM's) to protect trench operations from exceeding Performance Objectives (PO's) during the preparation of this SA, both of which were approved by the SWM Performance Assessment Review Committee (PARC) (Mooneyhan, 2018).
 The following new models and updated key PA datasets were employed in the SA:

-- updated GSA flow model (Flach, 2019), - new conceptual closure cap design (SRNS 2016a and 2016b), - updated infiltration estimates (Dyer and Flach 2018), - new trench model (Danielson 2019, Dyer 2017), - latest geochemical parameters (Kaplan 2016a and 2016b, SRNL 2018a), - updated hydraulic parameters (SRNL 2018c), and - new dose model based on updated radionuclide-dose parameters and dose methodology (Smith et al. 2015 and Smith 2015, SRNL 2018b).
+- updated GSA flow model (Flach, 2019), - new conceptual closure cap design (SRNS 2016a and 2016b), - updated infiltration estimates (Dyer and Flach 2018), - new trench model (Danielson 2019, Dver 2017), - latest geochemical parameters (Kaplan 2016a and 2016b, SRNL 2018a), - updated hydraulic parameters (SRNL 2018c), and - new dose model based on updated radionuclide-dose parameters and dose methodology (Smith et al. 2015 and Smith 2015, SRNL 2018b).

 These updated models and datasets are being evaluated as part of the ongoing PA revision.
-Specific information for this identified change is described in Section 2.0 and Table 1-1
+Specific information for this identified change is described in Section 3.0 and Table 2-1

 DAS.
 SRS continued to conduct ELLWF disposals in accordance with requirements, conditions and limitations set out in the DAS.
 No baseline document listed in the DAS required revisions in FY2019.
 LLW disposal facility designs and operational practices continue to conform to the conceptual models used in the PA.
-Secondary issues identified in the LFRG review team report (DOE, 2008b) have been closed and improvements are to be addressed in the next PA.
+Secondary issues identified in the Low-Level Waste Disposal Facility Federal Review Group (LFRG) review team report (DOE, 2008b) have been closed and improvements are to be addressed in the next PA.
 Thus, this annual review affirms the continued adequacy of the DAS in FY2019.